Paying out when you need it

 We exist to be there for you when it really matters.
 And paying claims is fundamental to that.
 We’re here to offer a strong hand to squeeze and to hold you up when you need us most.

-Which is why in 2023 we paid out the equivalent of £3.2m every day, paying out in total over £1bn to customers for the fourth consecutive year.
+Which is why in 2024 we paid out the equivalent of £3.6m Footnote [1] every day, paying out in total over £1bn to customers for the fifth consecutive year.

 To provide reassurance for the future, it takes someone you can rely on.
 Someone you can trust to be there.
 It takes Aviva.

-Life insurance helps make sure your loved ones are looked after should you die or be diagnosed with a terminal illness that meets our policy definitions.
+Life insurance helps make sure your loved ones are looked after should during the term of the policy you die or be diagnosed with a terminal illness that meets our policy definitions and are expected to live less than twelve months.
 It lets you leave money which could help them carry on living life to the full or possibly say goodbye to a big expense like a mortgage.
+There is no cash-in value at any time.

-In 2023 the top two most common reasons for people claiming on life insurance were cancer and cardiovascular.
+In 2024 the top two most common reasons for people claiming on life insurance were cancer and cardiovascular.
+Footnote [1]

 Giving you more so you can live well today

-Take out a new life insurance policy with us and from day one you’ll get help for your health and wellbeing, like having an annual health check or calling a 24/7 Bupa helpline, at no additional cost, through the Aviva DigiCare+ app.
+Take out a new protection insurance policy with us and from day one you'll receive support for your health and wellbeing, like having an annual health check or calling a 24/7 Bupa helpline, at no additional cost, through the Aviva DigiCare+ app.

-- Paid out more than £362 million worth of critical illness claims
+• Paid out more than £405 million worth of critical illness claims Footnote [1]

-- Supported people with an average payout per claim of £71,833
+• Supported people with an average payout per claim of £71,989 Footnote [1]

-- Found that over 58% of claims were for cancer
+• Found that over 58% of claims were for cancer Footnote [1]

-In 2023 the three big causes we paid out for were cancer, heart attack and stroke.
+In 2024 the three big causes we paid out for were cancer, heart attack and stroke.
 Cancer claims accounted for more than half of all the critical illness claims we paid.
+Footnote [1]

 Giving you more for your children

-If you take out critical illness cover with us, children’s critical illness benefit is automatically included at no extra cost.
+If you take out critical illness cover with us, children's benefit is automatically included at no extra cost.

 Income protection insurance